Cathal O'Sullivan

-Cathal O'Sullivan (born 5 March 2007) is an Irish professional footballer who plays as a winger or attacking midfielder for League of Ireland First Division club Cork City.
+Cathal O'Sullivan (born 5 March 2007) is an Irish professional footballer who plays as a winger or attacking midfielder for EFL Championship club Preston North End.

 Career

 Youth career

 Cork man O'Sullivan attended Glanmire Community College and began playing his schoolboy football with local club Leeside United, before joining the academy of Cork City in 2020, progressing up through their under-14, under-15, under-17 and under-19 teams over the following years.

 Cork City

 On 25 July 2023, he signed his first professional contract with the club.
 O'Sullivan made his senior debut for Cork City on 14 August 2023, in a 3–1 loss to Cobh Ramblers in the Munster Senior Cup Final at Turners Cross.
 On 15 March 2024, he scored his first senior goal in a 2–0 win at home to Bray Wanderers.
 He scored twice in a 4–1 in away to Wexford at Ferrycarrig Park.
 On 12 July 2024, he scored the only goal of the game in a narrow victory over Finn Harps.
 In September 2024, he drew praise from manager Tim Clancy for being "technically streets ahead of any other young lad in the country.
 It will be very difficult to keep hold of Cathal O'Sullivan.
 I do believe that he is the standout kid in the country.".
 On 18 October 2024, O'Sullivan scored twice in a 6–0 win at home to Wexford before his side lifted the 2024 League of Ireland First Division title, earning promotion back to the Premier Division.
 In November 2024, O'Sullivan was named in the 2024 PFAI First Division Team of the Year by his fellow professionals in the league after scoring 7 goals in 28 league appearances in his first full season in senior football.
 In May 2025, he travelled to Crystal Palace to be shown around their facilities amidst interest in his signature from the Premier League club.
 A month later, reports emerged that Palace were joined by Brentford, Celtic and Preston North End in the race for O'Sullivan's signature.
-On 25 July 2025, O'Sullivan suffered an Anterior cruciate ligament injury in a 3–2 defeat at home to Sligo Rovers, with the result leaving Cork 11 points adrift at the bottom of the table as his season ended with the recovery period set to rule him out for the long term.
+On 25 July 2025, O'Sullivan suffered an Anterior cruciate ligament injury in a 3–2 defeat at home to Sligo Rovers, with the result leaving Cork 11 points adrift at the bottom of the table as his season ended with the recovery period set to rule him out for the rest of the season, with a potential nine month spell out injured on the cards.
+His contract with his hometown club expired on 30 November 2025.